kawu/hhu-dl-materials-2020/char/README.md

 We can also use 1d convolution instead of LSTM to obtain word representations.
 Let's use *maxpooling* (as described [here][maxpool]) instead of CBOW on top of the feature vectors extracted by the convolution module.
-Maxpooling means here we take the maximum value along each dimension of the feature space (just as CBOW simply means we take the sum, or average, along each dimension).
+Maxpooling means here that we take the maximum value along each dimension of the feature space (just as CBOW simply means we take the sum, or average, along each dimension).
 ```python
 class MaxPool(nn.Module):
     def forward(self, xs):